Remote vs. Built-In Sales Tax Engines

 • Unlimited use.
 Since your software includes the sales tax engine, you don’t pay for each individual calculation.
 When you use Sales Tax DataLINK, you pay a flat rate and you can have thousands of invoices.
 As your business grows, you may need many more calculations, and that is no problem.

-Sales Tax DataLINK provides a massive database to the sales tax engine of your ERP.
+Sales Tax DataLINK provides a massive database for the sales tax engine of your ERP.
 Think of it as rocket fuel for your tax engine.

 Remote sales tax engines